 The Rijksmuseum in Amsterdam is the premier art museum in the Netherlands.

 It is devoted to several national collections — and consists of Dutch art from the earliest moments to the 19th century.

-Plug: are you brave enough to take a ride in Europe highest swingset?
+Plus: are you brave enough to take a ride in Europe highest swingset?
 You’ll swing right over the edge, 20 stories above the ground!

 The Westerkerk is Amsterdam’s — and indeed Holland’s — most famous church.
 At its completion, in 1631, it was the largest Protestant church in the world.

 Crooners have written countless songs about the Westerkerk and its tower.
 Anne Frank and her family described hearing its bells from their hiding place.
 The painter Rembrandt van Rijn is buried in the church.